JetBrains/kotlin-web-site/docs/reference/functions.md

 }
 ```

 To be eligible for the `tailRecursive` annotation a function must call itself as the last operation it performs.
-You cannot use tail recursion when there is more code after the recursive call.
+You cannot use tail recursion when there is more code after the recursive call, and you cannot use it within try/catch/finally blocks.
 Currently tail recursion is only supported in the JVM backend.